According to the study: With this diet, runners are more efficient

 On the other hand, carbohydrates get less attention.
 Even experts disagree about how healthy bread, pasta, rice & co are.
 What is certain, however, is that carbohydrates provide the body with energy and are involved in many processes in the body.
 Therefore, athletes should incorporate macronutrients, in addition to protein and good fats, into their diet.

 But which nutrients are particularly important for improving endurance performance – proteins or carbohydrates?
-Researchers from the University of Hertfordshire, UK, in collaboration with scientists from Helsinki, have now been able to do this in one small study We point out the result: carbohydrates have been underestimated so far, that’s for sure.
+Researchers from the University of Hertfordshire, UK, in collaboration with scientists from Helsinki, were able to do so in one go. small study We point out the result: carbohydrates have been underestimated so far, that’s for sure.

 Carbs or Proteins: Which macronutrients are most important for endurance athletes?